 The supplier’s data validity scores are at Level 3 or the supplier has demonstrated improving data validity scores.
 When determining eligibility, consideration will be given to data validity score reductions related to water audits prepared using different versions of the water auditing software;

-The supplier has completed onetwo full cycles of leak detection surveys; and
+The supplier has completed onetwo full cycle of leak detection surveys; and

 The supplier has submitted a written request for this compliance pathway to the Board and received approval prior to January 1, 2028.
 The request shall include:

-Why the supplier was unable to meet their real water loss standard;
+Why the supplier was unable to meet its real water loss standard;

 A list of leakage prevention activities the supplier has engaged in to prevent water loss;

-How the supplier is being a good steward with respect to other pieces of the conservation framework; and
+How the supplier is being a good steward with respect to other pieces of Water Code, division 6, part 2.55, chapter 9; and

-A plan for how they will meet their real water loss standard no later than January 1, 2031.
+A plan for how it will meet its real water loss standard no later than January 1, 2031.

 (j) For systems that do not meet the criteria to be considered an urban retail water supplier in section 980(ccc) until after the effective date of this section, this section applies beginning five (5) years after the system meets the criteria to be considered a supplier, except that the supplier must submit annual water loss audits starting with data for the first full year (calendar year or fiscal year, depending on how the supplier chooses to report its audits) it meets the criteria to be considered a supplier.